Smooti-PowerShell/PSAdminToolbox/README.md

 <!--
-*** Thanks for checking out the SmootiTools.
+*** Thanks for checking out the PSAdminToolbox.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request -->